Whiskey Glasses: Background

 The song was written by Kevin Kadish and Ben Burgess in 2015.
 Burgess had an idea about writing a song about whiskey glasses in a song-writing session with Kadish.
 He liked the idea, and came up with the line "I'mma need some whiskey glasses, 'cause I don't wanna see the truth".
 They decided that the theme should be about someone who turned to drink because of a bad break-up.
 Burgess then remembered his father who used to say after he had too much to drink: "Poor Pappy ... oh, pour your Pappy a drink", which became the start of the song as "Poor me, pour me another drink".

 The song was pitched to Wallen who then recorded the song with producer Joey Moi.
 It was first released in the summer of 2018, but only became a hit in 2019.

 Lyrics and meaning

 Writers and coverage have summarized "Whiskey Glasses" as an upbeat breakup song in which the narrator turns to whiskey to dull the pain of a romantic breakup.
 The title phrase plays on the familiar idea of beer goggles, with the singer choosing to "see the world through whiskey glasses" rather than face the truth about an ex moving on.
 In discussing the track’s appeal, Wallen called it a "sad song at its core" that he asked producer Joey Moi to make feel less somber, underscoring the contrast between the melancholy lyrics and an energetic delivery.

 Commercial performance

 "Whiskey Glasses" reached No. 1 on Billboard Country Airplay chart dated June 8, 2019, after topping the Hot Country Songs chart.
-The song was certified 9× Platinum by the RIAA on November 3, 2023.
+The song was certified 13× Platinum by the RIAA on December 16, 2025, his highest certified single to date.
 It has sold 391,000 copies in the United States as of March 2020.